Facebook Denies They Were Under Attack During Outage And Assures Users Their Platform Is Now Working

 — CNN (@CNN) March 14, 2019

-However, many users were critical of this tweet and suggested with the long timeframe of the outage, it seemed likely that Facebook had been under attack.
+However, many users were critical of this tweet and suggested that with the long timeframe of the outage, it seemed likely that Facebook had been under attack.
 Since the situation has been rectified, Facebook is still insisting there was no threat.
 Facebook’s most recent tweet gives the following reason for such a lengthy downtime.

 “Yesterday, as a result of a server configuration change, many people had trouble accessing our apps and services.
 We’ve now resolved the issues and our systems are recovering.
 We’re very sorry for the inconvenience and appreciate everyone’s patience.”

 Facebook also told CNN Business that the rumors about a cyber attack were simply untrue.
-The issue was, instead caused by a configuration and server change that caused problems they were not anticipating.
+The issue was caused by a configuration and server change that created problems they were not anticipating.

 “Yesterday, we made a server configuration change that triggered a cascading series of issues.
 As a result, many people had difficulty accessing our apps and services.”